christopher-besch/homepage/src/articles/16_open_source/open_source.md

 Hence, Open-Source is **capitalism at its best**.

 ## The Developer of Open/Closed-Source
-Say you want to create a text processor yourself for some reason.
+Say you want to create a text editor yourself for some reason.
 If you choose to make your software Open-Source, you don't have to develop the entire software yourself.
-Instead, you can take LibreOffice Writer and use it as a basis for your idea of what a text processor should be.
+Instead, you can take LibreOffice Writer and use it as a basis for your idea of what a text editor should be.
 This is a lot easier than starting from scratch and having to reinvent the wheel.
 For you, personally, this has another facet when you're changing companies.
 Make your work Open-Source and you never have to implement it again.
 Open-Source is not an act of charity, it simply makes you **not repeat yourself**.

-I've already talked about the sheer amount of text processors that support the OpenDocument file format.
+I've already talked about the sheer amount of text editor that support the OpenDocument file format.
 You know how that came to be?
 Well the developers of StarOffice Writer developed that file format and made it Open-Source.
-Then other people developing text processors simply used that file format.
+Then other people developing text editors simply used that file format.
 Why develop a new standard, when there is already one you're free to use?
 And that, in turn, benefited the developers of StarOffice because users of their file format can do more with it.
 There, actually, are a lot of Open-Source standards.